reichlab/Covid-19-Hub-Vizualization/README.md

 a https://github.com/reichlab/predtimechart/ -based https://viz.covid19forecasthub.org/ site.
 This fork does not contain any nuxt- or vue-related files.

-# predtimechar
+# predtimechart

-This fork temporarily includes in-development `predtimechart.css` and `predtimechart.js` files, which index.html directly loads, rather than through the jsdelivr CDN.
+This fork temporarily includes in-development `predtimechart.css` and `predtimechart.js` files, which `index.html` directly loads, rather than through the jsdelivr CDN.

 # netlify

 This fork is linked to https://www.netlify.com/ so that pushes to `master` will initiate a deployment.
-The production site is xx (we have not set up a custom domain for this fork).
+The production site is https://covid19-viz-predtimechart.netlify.app/ (we have not set up a custom domain for this fork).

 # updating forecast and truth JSON files